tiongjjyi/tp/docs/UserGuide.md

 Your application should update to look like something like this.
 The course entry (CS1101S) displays the summary statistics of all the students listed within the course (currently none).
-*Tip: You can always refer to the Result Box to see whether the command you entered has been successful*
+*Tip: You can always refer to the Result Box to see whether the command you entered has been successful.*

 ![Empty CS1101S](images/tutorial/course_CS1101S.png)